-How to reach the festival?
+How to reach the Canberra Flower Festival?

 The Floriade is conducted in Commonwealth Park in Canberra.
 There are three ways to get to the Commonwealth Park from Canberra Central Business District (CBD).

-- Public transport – There are multiple buses that run between CBD and Commonwealth Park.
+- By Public transport – There are multiple buses that run between CBD and Commonwealth Park.
 Up-to-date information can be found on the Transport Canberra website.

 - The public transport in Canberra is not that great and is not that frequent, so ensure to check the bus routes and timings before planning to go by bus.

 - By Walk – This is the best way to reach the park as you can avoid all the crowd and traffic rush easily during the festival.
 The distance by walk between CBD and Commonwealth Park is just 2.5 kilometres, so you can walk up to the park.
 I walked from the CBD to the park.